10 Ways To Develop Your Meditation Practice

 8. Integrate Mindfulness In To Your Life

-The aim of meditation isn’t to become skilled at watching our breath for 20 minutes a day, it’s to become more aware and to have more ownership of our minds and lives.
+The aim of meditation isn’t to become skilled at watching the breath for 20 minutes a day, it’s to become more aware of our minds and lives.
 Mindfulness is basically meditation in a non-formal setting and is the practice being aware of where your mind is when you aren’t sat down in a quiet spot with your eyes closed.
 While mindfulness can be practiced anywhere and anytime, it will be much easier in the beginning to practice during activities that are done alone and that can be done slowly: taking a shower, brushing your teeth, taking a walk, eating.
 Choose one or two of these, and everytime you do that particular activity, make it an exercise in mindfulness, a mini-meditation if you will.

 Mindfulness really can be extended to anything.
 Just like meditation, it is the practice of choosing one thing, your anchor in the present moment, and being totally conscious of it.
 Simply do as you would do with a sitting meditation, but rather than using your breath or mantra as an anchor you will use the activity you are doing.
 Focus on the thing that you are doing, taking care to do it calmly and with all your attention.
 This will keep your attention in the present moment and not swept up in unrelated thoughts.
 Every time you notice your mind has wandered off, calmly bring it back.